kadenzipfel/uni-lbp/README.md

 - [ ] Native currency support
 - [ ] Different price decay functions
 - [ ] Decaying upper bound of liquidity range
+    - We can further concentrate liquidity by reducing the upper bound of the liquidity along a similar decay

 ## License